beetbox/pyacoustid/README.rst

   API to look up the fingerprint returned by the previous function.
 An API key is required, as is the length, in seconds, of the source audio.
 Returns a parsed JSON response.
-- ``parse_lookup_result(data)``: Given a parsed JSON response, return a tuple containing the match score (a float between 0 and 1), the MusicBrainz recording ID, title, and artist name of the top match.
+- ``parse_lookup_result(data)``: Given a parsed JSON response, return an iterator over tuples containing the match score (a float between 0 and 1), the MusicBrainz recording ID, title, and artist name for each match.

 The module internally performs thread-safe API rate limiting to 3 queries per second whenever the Web API is called, in accordance with the `Web service